The principles of design address the way you use your chosen elements of graphic design in your work.

-Balance is one of the key principles of design and refers to the distribution of the visual weight of the elements incorporated in your work such as objects, texture, color and space.
+Balance is one of the basics aspects of graphic design and refers to the distribution of the visual weight of the elements incorporated in your work such as objects, texture, color, text, and space.
 Visual weight refers to how much attention an object draws in a design.
-Every element has weight, and how you distribute that weight will affect how your audience interprets your design.
-Ultimately, you want your design elements to harmonize with each other to create a design that is pleasing to the eye.
+All elements of graphic design have weight, and how you distribute that weight will affect how your audience interprets your design.
+Ultimately, you want your digital design elements to harmonize with each other to create a design that is pleasing to the eye.
 There are three main types of balance: symmetrical, asymmetrical, and radial.

 - Symmetrical balance: this type of balance is easiest to achieve.
 Place objects of the same weight, and kind of weight, on both sides of the central line of the design.
 The elements do not have to be identical and create a mirror image, they just have to correspond to an element of similar weight on the opposite side.